malakzaidi/Tps_POO_SDIA1/src/Tp3/README.md

     Here’s how to implement the RacineCarreeException and Calculateur classes based on the instructions:

      - Explanation
      `RacineCarreeException` Class: This custom exception class is thrown when a negative number is passed to the testRacineCarree() method.
      The constructor takes an integer and constructs a message like: "C'est une exception de type RacineCarreeException.
 Nombre négatif : -5".
-      Calculateur Class:
      The `testRacineCarree()` method checks if the input number is negative.
      If it’s negative, it throws a RacineCarreeException.
      If it’s positive, it calculates and prints the square root using Math.sqrt().
      4. `main` Method:
      Creates an instance of Calculateur and calls testRacineCarree() with -5 (which will trigger the exception) and 25 (which will calculate the square root).
      The try-catch block catches the exception and prints the stack trace for debugging.

       ![image_alt](https://github.com/malakzaidi/Tps_POO_SDIA1/blob/main/src/Tp3/screenshots/mainex2.PNG)

-      - Execution
+      - Execution :
         When we execute the main application , the number -5 displayed the exception thrown by the method testRacineCarree and it printed the stack trace.

       ![image_alt](https://github.com/malakzaidi/Tps_POO_SDIA1/blob/main/src/Tp3/screenshots/exec2.PNG)